adrianorsouza/reCAPTCHA-lib/README.md

 *****

-**NOTE:** When using a `custom` theme as you can see above, the template is displayed in pure HTML so you need to provide a CSS to display a custom theme properly to your users.
-All elements are wrapped within a container ID default `recaptcha_widget` but you can change this ID using the option `custom_theme_widget`
+**NOTE:** When using a `custom` theme, as you can see above, the template is displayed in pure HTML so you need to provide a CSS to display a custom theme properly to your users.
+The widget elements are wrapped within a `div` container default ID `recaptcha_widget` but you can change this ID using the option `custom_theme_widget`

 ```PHP
 array('custom_theme_widget' => 'my_widget_id_name');